Do BCAAs enhance or disrupt intermittent fasting?

 At the least, if increased muscle mass is a core goal of your fasted training and cardio strategy, an effective BCAA supplement is an effective optimization tool for getting the most out of your intermittent fasting efforts.
 Even for fat loss, research suggests that increasing your BCAA intake is the way to go.[14,15]

-Either way, Performance Lab® BCAA represents the peak of branched-chain amino acid supplementation, a must-have sports nutrition supplement for cardio exercisers and anaerobic bodybuilders alike.
+Either way, branched-chain amino acid supplementation is a great sports nutrition option for cardio exercisers and anaerobic bodybuilders alike.